Lynsens/968SongMatch/README.md

 An audio fingerprinting and recognition system using the Dejavu library, capable of identifying songs from audio samples similar to Shazam.

+> **Note**: This project has been updated to work with Python 3.13+, which requires special handling for the deprecated `audioop` module.

 ## Features

 - **Audio Fingerprinting**: Create unique fingerprints for audio files